This chapter provides an introduction to performance tuning and contains the following sections:

 Generally, this is caused by poorly-configured disks.
 However, it could also be caused by a significant amount of unnecessary physical I/O on those disks issued by poorly-tuned SQL.

 Rarely is latch contention tunable by reconfiguring the instance.
 Rather, latch contention usually is resolved through application changes.

 Excessive CPU usage usually means that there is little idle CPU on the system.
 This could be caused by an inadequately-sized system, by untuned SQL statements, or by inefficient application programs.

-Proactive monitoring usually occurs on a regularly scheduled interval, where a number of performance statistics are examined to identify whether the system behavior and resource usage has changed.
+Proactive monitoring usually occurs on a regularly scheduled interval, where several performance statistics are examined to identify whether the system behavior and resource usage has changed.
 Proactive monitoring can also be considered as proactive tuning.

 Usually, monitoring does not result in configuration changes to the system, unless the monitoring exposes a serious problem that is developing.
 In some situations, experienced performance engineers can identify potential problems through statistics alone, although accompanying performance degradation is usual.

 Experimenting with or tweaking a system when there is no apparent performance degradation as a proactive action can be a dangerous activity, resulting in unnecessary performance drops.
 Tweaking a system should be considered reactive tuning, and the steps for reactive tuning should be followed.